JuliaVTK/WriteVTK.jl/README.md

 The specificity of polyhedron cells is that they require the specification not only of a connectivity vector, but also of a list of faces constituting the polyhedron.
 To specify a polyhedron cell, instead of using the `MeshCell` type, one should create an instance of `VTKPolyhedron`.

-The following simple example creates a cube as a polyhedron cell (see also `test/polyhedron_cube.jl`):
+The following simple example creates a cube as a polyhedron cell (see also `test/polyhedron_cube.jl` for an example with two cubes):

 ```julia
 # Vertices of the cube